microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/entitlementmanagement-post-accesspackageresourcerequests.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [accessPackageResourceRequest](../resources/accesspackageresourcerequest.md) object to request the addition of a resource to an access package catalog, or the removal of a resource from a catalog.
+Create a new [accessPackageResourceRequest](../resources/accesspackageresourcerequest.md) object to request the addition of a resource to an access package catalog, update of a resource, or the removal of a resource from a catalog.
 A resource must be included in an access package catalog before a [role of that resource](../resources/accesspackageresourcerole.md) can be added to an access package.

 ## Permissions